 A singular integral is where the integrand (the function being integrated) has an infinite value at one or more points within the given bounds of integration.
+This means that the integral cannot be evaluated using the traditional methods of integration, such as with Riemann sums or the trapezoidal rule.

 Singular Integral Classification